minvws/nl-irealisatie-generic-pipelines/actions.md

 - python_version: Semver version of the Python version you want to use.
 For example `3.11` or `3.9`.
 - package_file_name: File name for the venv package.
 For example `nl-example-package`.
-- checkout_code: Boolean value inside string to enable or disable checkout code in the action.
+- checkout_repository: Boolean value inside string to enable or disable checkout repository in the action.
 For example `'true'` or `'false'`.
 Default `'true'`.

 ### Result